Leshuguita/leshuguita.github.io/content/blog/fonts/index.en.md

 and in the "ett" in "Settings"
 {% end %}

-I'm pretty satisfied with how it turned out, at it wasn't _too_ painful.
+I'm pretty satisfied with how it turned out, and it wasn't _too_ painful.